OpenModHub/openmodhub.github.io/README.md

 # openmods.github.io [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]

-This is the website repository of the SciMods GitHub organization.
+This is the website repository of the OpenModHub GitHub organization.

 All our work is managed and collected here.